Rebecca Long-Bailey: There’s no such thing as a safe seat these days | LabourList

 Labour has to make sure their message is cutting through to people, Rebecca Long-Bailey has said, otherwise there’s no such thing as a safe seat.

 Long-Bailey, recently promoted to shadow business secretary in the post article 50 reshuffle, was speaking after Labour lost a council ward in a by-election.
-The ward lost, in her parliamentary seat, saw Labour’s vote share drop 21.5 points, with an independent candidate standing on a single issue taking 17.5 per cent of the vote.
+The ward lost, Graham Stringer’s parliamentary seat near hers, saw Labour’s vote share drop 21.5 points, with an independent candidate standing on a single issue taking 17.5 per cent of the vote.

 “It was, it was devastating, we had a fantastic local candidate in a guy called Mike Pevitt but there was a very specific local issue there, I don’t know if you’ve heard of Salford City Football Club, Class of ‘92 invested a lot of money in it and there was quite a big issue about building a new stand and car parking issues in the locality.
 An independent candidate stood on that single issue and took a large proportion of the vote just on that matter,” she said on ITV’s Peston on Sunday.